-But this article is about Wooden Warrior, the badass coaster that appeared in 2011, the year after the Mouse retired.
+But this article is about Wooden Warrior, the better-than-it-has-any-right-to-be coaster that appeared in 2011, the year after the Mouse retired.
 Quassy really thought outside the box on this one, in that the coaster is kid-sized, but it's a woodie they got The Gravity Group to design it it introduced a brand new kind of wood coaster train and it kicks all kinds of butt.

 Yeah, I know.
 It's not the first time I've waxed poetic about a kid-sized coaster.
 I'll be the first to admit that I get genuine joy on some of these little rides, but on this one you don't have to take my word for it, because I've got statistics.

 In the world of amusements and theme parks and such, there are two "best-of" polls that are taken seriously: The Golden Ticket Awards and the Mitch Hawker poll.
-The GTAs are given out by Amusement Today, and industry trade publication, and are generally thought of as the "Amusement Park Oscars."
+The GTAs are given out by Amusement Today, an industry trade publication, and are generally thought of as the "Amusement Park Oscars."
 The Hawker poll is usually cited as the "best" poll for determining how good a coaster is, due to its method of tabulating results, the sheer number of ballots cast every year, and the algorithm it uses to insure that rides don't get ranked higher just because more people have ridden them.

 In BOTH of those polls, this so-called kiddie coaster has ranked among the top 40 wood coasters in the world.
 If you think that making the top 40 isn't THAT special, consider that it ranked seven places higher than Boardwalk Bullet on the 2014 Golden Ticket Awards.
 Still not convinced?
 On the latest Hawker poll, Wooden Warrior placed twenty-seven places higher than the Coney Island Cyclone.
 Read that again: 27 spots higher than the CONEY ISLAND FREAKING CYCLONE.

 Update: Since 2013 was the last time Mitch Hawker ran his poll, ElloCoaster launched its own poll with a similar tabulation formula.
 In the 2017 rankings, Wooden Warrior placed in the top 30.... still 26 places higher than the Cyclone.
-It's really that good.
+It's really that good

 Have a look at those 'Timberliner' trains!
 Not only are they freakishly beautiful, but they are the most advanced wood coaster trains ever built.
 Wooden Warrior was the first coaster to get these and the track layout was designed from scratch knowing that these puppies were going to be running on it, so it took full advantage of their strengths: they can take tight corners at high speeds, the seats are heavily padded and have shock absorbers for a smooth ride, and the restraint system holds the little ones just as securely and comfortably as it holds the parents.
 In other words, there was simply no need to 'dumb down' the track to accommodate boxy, inflexible trains.
 It makes all the difference in the world, trust me.